 First, let me say that there is nothing like having a conversation with a native speaker in order to work on your Spanish and that you should try to start speaking the language from day 1, even in simple terms like talking to yourself, things around the house, etc. But before you can really speak, you’ll need to be building up your knowledge and vocabulary with outside sources of learning.

 Here’s what I recommend to all of you aspiring Spanish learners when you’re just getting started.

-This is an amazing and best of all, FREE Spanish resources that you can use as a smartphone app or the website and which will truly help you build your vocabulary.
+This is one of the most amazing and, best of all, FREE Spanish resources that you can use as a smartphone app or the website and which will truly help you build your vocabulary.
 The method of learning is primarily by translating a word or phrase either to or from the target language.

 There are tons and tons of lessons grouped by vocabulary themes to work your way through.
 And there is even an interesting gamified aspect whereby you can link it to your Facebook account and compete against your friends to learn a language.
 It encourages you to study a little bit every day with nudges and reminders to keep your streak alive.

 The one big thing I think they could improve would be to stop using vocabulary based on themes (ie animals, colors, etc), but to structure the lessons in terms of actual frequency of usage or for themes that are structured around the most common conversations by travelers.

 There are 10s of thousands of words in any language.
 But studies have shown that a very, very small percentage of those words actually make up the vast majority of our usage.
 This is the 80/20 Rule exemplified.

 We only need something like 1,000- 2,000 words in a given language to be functionally fluent in 80% of our interactions.